Ceyene/PodcastChannel/README.md

   - CSS Grid
   - Mobile First

-You can see it in: podcast-channel-hello-pale-blue-dot.netlify.app
+You can see it in: https://podcast-channel-hello-pale-blue-dot.netlify.app